Business Income in a Divorce

 Business Income is Gross Income Minus Expenses

-Chapter 61, Florida Statutes measures self-employment income as “gross receipts” minus “ordinary business expenses.”
+Chapter 61 of the Florida Statues measures self-employment income as “gross receipts” minus “ordinary business expenses.”
 Incredibly, many clients and even family law attorneys still confuse the concepts of “gross” and “net” income embodied in this definition.
 On more than one occasion, an opposing attorney has pointed to the gross total of annual income of a client’s business account as irrefutable proof of how much that client “earned” that year.

 Not surprisingly, what exactly constitutes an “ordinary” business expense can occasionally generate controversy in a divorce.
 Business trips and meals, as long as they are not lavish in nature, usually qualify as legitimate business expenses.
 Conversely, if a client simply pays for a meal he had himself at Denny’s while on a business trip, he cannot deduct it from his income.
 Common sense usually prevails in these disputes.